AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/install-salesforce-package.md

 ### Create account in Salesforce app

 1. Create an account on the Salesforce sign-up page.
 You must create a Salesforce account in developer or enterprise edition.
 [Developer signup URL](https://developer.salesforce.com/signup).
-Ensure that you must use the email ID to sign up for Salesforce that you'd used for Captivate Prime.
+Ensure that you must use the email ID to sign up for Salesforce that you'd used for Learning Manager.
 1. Verify your account via the verification email.
 1. Create a password and sign into Salesforce.
 1. Note the Salesforce url after login (For eg, site.lightning.force.com)

-### Install Captivate Prime package
+### Install Learning Manager package

 If you want to install the package, you must first delete the existing package in Salesforce.
 Before uninstalling, you must enable the settings, as shown below.
 Applying these settings is mandatory, otherwise you will be unable to install the package.